microsoft/fast/sites/website/src/docs/design-systems/fast-frame.md

 ```

 :::note
-It is encouraged to add the `<fast-design-system-provider>` at the root of your view with the `use-defaults` attribute.
+We recommend to add the `<fast-design-system-provider>` at the root of your view with the `use-defaults` attribute.
 This ensures that all Design System properties are initialized.
 For more info see the [`use-defaults`](/docs/design-systems/using-the-design-system#use-defaults)
 :::

 ### Type-ramp